Black hole thermodynamics: Zeroth law

-The first law
+First law

 The left side, $dE$, is the change in energy (proportional to mass).
 Although the first term does not have an immediately obvious physical interpretation, the second and third terms on the right side represent changes in energy due to rotation and electromagnetism.
 Analogously, the first law of thermodynamics is a statement of energy conservation, which contains on its right side the term $T dS$.

-The second law
+Second law

 The second law is the statement of Hawking's area theorem.
-Analogously, the second law of thermodynamics states that the change in entropy in an isolated system will be greater than or equal to 0 for a spontaneous process, suggesting a link between entropy and the area of a black hole horizon.
+Analogously, the second law of thermodynamics states that the change in entropy in an isolated system will be greater than or equal to zero for a spontaneous process, suggesting a link between entropy and the area of a black hole horizon.
 However, this version violates the second law of thermodynamics by matter losing (its) entropy as it falls in, giving a decrease in entropy.
-However, generalizing the second law as the sum of black hole entropy and outside entropy, shows that the second law of thermodynamics is not violated in a system including the universe beyond the horizon.
+However, generalizing the second law as the sum of black hole entropy and outside entropy shows that the second law of thermodynamics is not violated in a system including the universe beyond the horizon.

-The generalized second law of thermodynamics (GSL) was needed to present the second law of thermodynamics as valid.
+The generalized second law of thermodynamics (GSL) is needed to present the second law of thermodynamics as valid.
 This is because the second law of thermodynamics, as a result of the disappearance of entropy near the exterior of black holes, is not useful.
-The GSL allows for the application of the law because now the measurement of interior, common entropy is possible.
+The GSL allows for the application of the law because it allows for the measurement of interior, common entropy.
 The validity of the GSL can be established by studying an example, such as looking at a system having entropy that falls into a bigger, non-moving black hole, and establishing upper and lower entropy bounds for the increase in the black hole entropy and entropy of the system, respectively.
-One should also note that the GSL will hold for theories of gravity such as Einstein gravity, Lovelock gravity, or Braneworld gravity, because the conditions to use GSL for these can be met.
+The GSL also holds for theories of gravity such as general relativity, Lovelock gravity, or braneworld gravity, because the conditions to use it for these theories can be met.

 However, on the topic of black hole formation, the question becomes whether or not the generalized second law of thermodynamics will be valid, and if it is, it will have been proved valid for all situations.
-Because a black hole formation is not stationary, but instead moving, proving that the GSL holds is difficult.
-Proving the GSL is generally valid would require using quantum-statistical mechanics, because the GSL is both a quantum and statistical law.
+Because black hole formation is not a stationary event, proving that the GSL holds is difficult.
+Proving it is generally valid would require quantum-statistical mechanics, because the GSL is both a quantum and statistical law.
 This discipline does not exist so the GSL can be assumed to be useful in general, as well as for prediction.
 For example, one can use the GSL to predict that, for a cold, non-rotating assembly of $N$ nucleons, $S_\text{BH} - S > 0$, where $S_\text{BH}$ is the entropy of a black hole and $S$ is the sum of the ordinary entropy.